ADHD Symptoms and Treatment: Is It ADHD or Is It Your Eyes?

 BVD is treated by correcting the eye misalignment using microprism lenses.
 These glasses bend light in a way that the images seen by your eyes are moved into the position they need to be in, resulting in realigned images.
 When the images seen by your two eyes are realigned, your brain can easily transform the almost identical images into one, singular image.
 Your headaches and other uncomfortable symptoms caused by BVD are significantly reduced or eliminated.

-In fact, the average patient will notice a 50% reduction of symptoms by the end of their first visit.
-Over the next several visits, our team at Vision Specialists of Michigan will fine-tune your lenses so that your headache, nausea, and other BVD symptoms can continue to improve and be eliminated.
+In fact, the average patient will notice a 50% reduction of symptoms by the end of their first visit with a NeuroVisual Medicine specialist.
+Over the next several visits, the NeuroVisual specialist will fine-tune your lenses so that your headache, nausea, and other BVD symptoms can continue to improve and be eliminated.

 Diagnosing BVD

-In order to determine if your ADHD symptoms are a result of BVD, we recommend you visit your primary care physician or a specialist to rule out other causes.
-If no cause is found for the symptoms, our team at Vision Specialists of Michigan can help determine if BVD is the issue.
+In order to determine if your ADHD symptoms are a result of BVD, it is recommended you visit your primary care physician or a specialist to rule out other causes.
+If no cause is found for the symptoms, a NeuroVisual specialist can help determine if BVD is the issue.

 During your visit:

-- A specialized exam is performed (NeuroVisual Examination) to determine if visual misalignment is present.
+4. A specialized exam is performed (NeuroVisual Evaluation) to determine if visual misalignment is present.

 You can expect to spend approximately 3 hours in our office during your visit.